gzrjzcx/Citybloxx_ML/README.md

 - Project proposal:
 	- Final proposal:
-		- `Develop a complete game suitable for kids with ASD so that the game provide both dynamically adjusted suitable difficulty level and a sensory enviroment(e.g., colour, sounds and visual effects).`
+		- `Develop a complete game suitable for kids with ASD so that the game provide both dynamically adjusted suitable difficulty level and a sensory environment(e.g., colour, sounds and visual effects).`
 	- [Initial proposal](https://www.wiki.ed.ac.uk/display/hpcdis/Self-adaptive+Video+Games+for+Autistic+Kids+using+Unity+Machine+Learning+Agents):
 		- Develop a simple prototype game.
 		- Investigate how to use Unity's Machine Learning Agents.